-- (11) The production and use of hexachlorocyclohexane (HCH), including lindane, is subject to restrictions under the Protocol but not totally prohibited.
+(11)The production and use of hexachlorocyclohexane (HCH), including lindane, is subject to restrictions under the Protocol but not totally prohibited.
 That substance is still used in some Member States and therefore it is not possible to prohibit immediately all existing uses.
-However, in view of the harmful properties of HCH and the possible risks related to its release into the environment, its production and uses should be confined to a minimum and ultimately phased out by the end of 2007 at the latest. - (12) Obsolete or carelessly managed stockpiles of persistent organic pollutants may seriously endanger the environment and human health through, for instance, contamination of soil and ground water.
+However, in view of the harmful properties of HCH and the possible risks related to its release into the environment, its production and uses should be confined to a minimum and ultimately phased out by the end of 2007 at the latest.

+Obsolete or carelessly managed stockpiles of persistent (12)organic pollutants may seriously endanger the environment and human health through, for instance, contamination of soil and ground water.
 It is appropriate, therefore, to adopt provisions that go beyond the provisions laid down in the Convention.
 Stockpiles of prohibited substances should be treated as waste, while stockpiles of substances the production or use of which is still allowed should be notified to the authorities and properly supervised.
 In particular, existing stockpiles which consist of or contain banned persistent organic pollutants should be managed as waste as soon as possible.
 If other substances are banned in the future, their stocks should also be destroyed without delay and no new stockpiles should be built up.
 In view of the particular problems of certain new Member States, adequate financial and technical assistance should be provided through existing Community financial instruments, such as the Cohesion and Structural Funds.

-- (13) In line with the Communication from the Commission on the Community Strategy for Dioxins, Furans and Polychlorinated Biphenyls (PCBs) 1, and with the Protocol and the Convention, releases of persistent organic pollutants which are unintentional by-products of industrial processes should be identified and reduced as soon as possible with the ultimate aim of elimination, where feasible.
+In line with the Communication from the Commission (13)on the Community Strategy for Dioxins, Furans and Polychlorinated Biphenyls (PCBs) (4), and with the Protocol and the Convention, releases of persistent organic pollutants which are unintentional by-products of industrial processes should be identified and reduced as soon as possible with the ultimate aim of elimination, where feasible.
 Appropriate national action plans, covering all sources and measures, including those provided for under existing Community legislation, should be drawn up and implemented to reduce the releases continuously and cost-effectively as soon as possible.
-To this end, appropriate tools should be developed in the framework of the Convention. - (14) In line with that Communication, appropriate programmes and mechanisms should be established to provide adequate monitoring data on the presence of dioxins, furans and PCBs in the environment.
-However, it is necessary to ensure that appropriate tools are available and can be used under economically and technically viable conditions.
+To this end, appropriate tools should be developed in the framework of the Convention.